Vassilis Spanoulis: Houston Rockets

-On July 19, 2006, Spanoulis opted out of the final two years of his contract with Panathinaikos Athens, and signed a three-year deal (2 years guaranteed) with the NBA's Houston Rockets, who paid for his contract buyout from Panathinaikos.
+On 19 July 2006 Spanoulis opted out of the final two years of his contract with Panathinaikos Athens and signed a three-year deal (2 years guaranteed) with the NBA's Houston Rockets, who paid for his contract buyout from Panathinaikos.
 The contract was worth $5.832 million.
 His buyout from Panathinaikos was $400,000.

 The contract amount was for an average of $1.944 million per season.
-The Rockets had acquired the rights to Spanoulis on draft night (June 24, 2004), when Houston swapped draft pick #55 Luis Flores, and cash considerations of $300,000 with the Dallas Mavericks, for Spanoulis (pick #50).
+The Rockets had acquired the rights to Spanoulis on draft night (24 June 2004), when Houston swapped draft pick #55 Luis Flores, and cash considerations of $300,000 with the Dallas Mavericks, for Spanoulis (pick #50).

 "He's a very versatile ball handler," Rockets [then] general manager, Carroll Dawson, said.
 "He's a good finisher and a very good prospect.
 He wants to be a great player.
 Everybody is going to like this young man because he is a very hard-nosed player.
 We have watched his progress very closely," Dawson said.
 "It's a big adjustment to come to the NBA from Europe, but he is a hard worker."

-Rockets [then] Director of Player Personnel, Dennis Lindsey, stated the following about Spanoulis prior to the team signing him.
+Rockets [then] Director of Player Personnel, Dennis Lindsey, stated the following about Spanoulis before signing him to the team.
 "We're very, very happy with his progress," said Lindsey.
 "He changed clubs this year from Maroussi to the bigger club this year, Panathinaikos.
 For those not familiar with European basketball, they are like the New York Yankees of Greece and one of the two or three better organizations in Europe.
-They are an NBA level club.
+They are an NBA-level club.
 From our standpoint, we really like what Vassilis has done.
 He is their leading scorer.
 They are 9–1 in the EuroLeague and they have already qualified for the top sixteen."

 Lindsey praised Spanoulis' offensive ability.
 "He's got a couple of characteristics that we like," added Lindsey.
 "He can really drive and get the ball in the paint, and he's relentless with it.
 He kind of plays basketball like a fullback a little bit, where he just kind of breaks through the line and there's contact on a lot of plays."

 "The owner and Jeff and Carroll really like what they've seen so far and we've made a couple of trips over and hopefully in the near future we can have him as a Rocket because we think he can help us."